erikrose/nose-progressive/README.rst

   * Fix display of skipped tests in Python 2.7.
   * Require nose 0.11.0 or greater.
 Before that, test counting didn't work sometimes when test generators were involved.
 (David Warde-Farley)
+  * Hide the progress bar by default when not outputting to a terminal.
+This lets you redirect nose-progressive's output to a file or another process and get a nice list of tracebacks.
   * Add an option for forcing the display of terminal formatting, even when redirecting the output to a non-terminal.
   * Factor out the terminal formatting library into `its own package`_.